liamdefty/liamdefty/README.md

 ### Need help with open source project?

 I'm currently looking for a open source project to get my teeth stuck into.
-I have a lot to thank the open source community for and I like to dedicate a portion of my time each week to working in the open.
-I'm currently looking for a open source project to get my teeth stuck into, if you're working on something cool and need help give me a holllla
+I have a lot to thank the open source community for and want to dedicate a portion of my time to working in the open.

 ### Hire me